All Episodes

 I mean, it makes it makes perfect sense.

-So it's not gonna materialize, is it?
+So it's not going to materialize, is it?

-You can't will it into into happening.
+You can't will it into happening.

 A lot of people do this thing called manifesting.

-And it's like, are you actually doing anything though?
+And it's like, are you actually doing anything, though?

 No, you're not.